CBB752Spring2017/final-project-4-2-team-4-2/index.md

 ---
 layout: page
 title: CBB752 Spring 2017
-tagline: Final Project
+tagline: Final Project 4.2
 ---

-A Study of the Effects of Mutating A-I35 in Human Galectin-8
+A Study of the Effects of Mutations at A-I35 in Human Galectin-8

 ------------------

 Table of Contents
 1. Introduction
 2. Writing
-..1.
-The I35F Mutation
+  1. The I35F Mutation
-..2.
-Additional Mutations to I35
+  2. Additional Mutations to I35
   3. Conclusion
+3. Coding
+  1. Documentation
+  2. Results
+4. Pipeline
+  1. Documentation
+  2. Results
+  3. Files
+5. References

 -----------------------